abrazzak10/ML-Laptop-Price-Prediction/README.md

 5. Identify which features are most correlated with price.

 ## Feature Engineering
-6. Create a new feature: StorageTotal = PrimaryStorage + SecondaryStorage.
+6. Create a new feature:
+   -StorageTotal = PrimaryStorage + SecondaryStorage
 ### Regression Modeling:
 7. Build regression models using features like:
 -Ram